 BS/MS PlusOne Program

-The College of Science in conjunction with the Department of Math offers a BS/MS degree program which allows qualified undergraduate students to earn a Master’s in addition to a Bachelor’s degree with only one additional year of study.
+The College of Science in conjunction with the Department of Mathematics offers a BS Mathematics/MS Applied Mathematics degree program which allows qualified undergraduate students to earn a Master’s in addition to a Bachelor’s degree with only one additional year of study.
 Students apply for admission to the BS/MS program just before the Fall semester of their junior year.

 If you are a motivated and academically outstanding student, you can begin earning a master’s degree (MS) in Applied Math beginning in your junior or senior year while completing your bachelor’s degree in Math.
 This is achieved by allowing you to “double count” up to 16 graduate credits toward both your graduate and undergraduate degree requirements.